wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/working-with-monitoring-dashboard.md

 # Micro Integrator Dashboard

 The Micro Integrator dashboard provides a graphical view of the synapse artifacts that are deployed in a specified Micro Integrator server instance.
+You can also perform various management and administration tasks using the dashboard.
 The dashboard (as well as the [Micro Integrator CLI](../../administer-and-observe/using-the-command-line-interface)) communicates with the management API of WSO2 Micro Integrator to function.

 You can use the dashboard to perform the following administration tasks related to your Micro Integrator deployment: